• Skip to main content

 Sleeping Positions For Back Pain

 Back pain is one of the most ordinary reasons people miss work or go to the doctor, and it is also one of the leading causes of disability globally.
-In this article, we will discuss the sleeping positions for back pain which have proven to be effective to reduce the discomfort.
-However, here’s more information on healthy sleeping positions and benefits and risks associated.
+In this article, we will discuss the sleeping positions for back pain which have proven to be effective to reduce discomfort.
+However, here’s more information on healthy sleeping positions and the benefits and risks associated.

 Backache or back pain is the discomfort or pain felt in the back.
 The pain can be split into neck pain, middle back pain, lower back pain, or coccydynia based on the section affected.